08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 Rav Ginsburgh brings down the Baal Shem Tov’s teaching as it relates to this topic that ‘Torah is relevant to all people at all times’.
 As such, there will be times where we all need to flee to a city of refuge, where we can protect ourselves and rectify transgression.
 The concept of the miklat holds universal application to all ‘ journeys of recovery’ such as recovery from substance abuse.

-A refugee city is not only a physical city that is spoken about in the Torah, but also (as in our times) a state of mind…a spiritual city that we must flee to do T’shuva.
-In a contemporary context it may be tshuva on issues of addiction (or other).
+A refugee city is not only a physical city that is spoken about in the Torah, but also (as in our times) a state of mind…a spiritual city that we must flee to do T’shuva (the processs of returning to a spiritualy pristine state).
+In a contemporary context it may be tshuva on issues of addiction (and other maladies).
 It may be a refuge to simply elevate yourself from your present state of being such as we may do during Elul (or any other time).
 A refugee city may be experienced as one davens, learns Torah, meditates, attends a rehabilitation facility, a 12 Step Meeting, or a meeting with an Addiction Counselor or Rabbi etc. A place where we can connect or reconnect to G-d and Ourselves.
 It may be in ones home or office.
 In fact a ‘city of refuge’ can be found anywhere and everywhere one seeks to find it as a ‘city of refuge’ remains always available as a state of consciousness.

 A Torah concept of a refugee…